 Joe (Joaquin Phoenix) is a man you hire to track down missing people.
-Joe is also a skilled ex veteran who is permanently traumatised by his dark past.
-When Joe works, he walks around with confidence and has no problems using violence to get the job done.
-After getting the job done and collecting his pay, Joe comes home to his elderly mother who he takes care of.
+Joe is also a skilled ex-veteran who is permanently traumatised by his dark past.
+When Joe works, he walks around confidently and has no problems using violence to get the job done.
+After getting the job done and collecting his pay, Joe comes home to his elderly mother, who he takes care of.

-After completing a recent job, Joe is soon offered a new mission from a New York senator.
-The purpose is to find and rescue the Senator’s 13-year-old daughter who may have been captured.
+After completing a recent job, a New York senator soon offers Joe a new mission.
+The purpose is to find and rescue the Senator’s 13-year-old daughter, who may have been captured.

 I enjoyed the fact that Joe, as a character, is no 007.
-It’s clear that while he is skilled, he’s also a man with a horrible past, but in the end… he is competent for any task.
-To the audience, we feel Joe does what he does to distracts himself or perhaps occupy to his thoughts from dwelling on his hell.
+It’s clear that while he is skilled, he’s also a man with a horrible past, but in the end, he is competent for any task.
+To the audience, we feel Joe does what he does to distract himself or perhaps occupy his thoughts from dwelling on his hell.

 From a performance level, I loved Joaquin Phoenix.
 While I understand the actor has kept himself busy on screen, I enjoyed his work here more than anything else I’ve seen of him recently.
-The actress of the 13-year-old victim (actress Ekaterina Samsonov) also acts incredibly and provides perfect screen chemistry with Joaquin Phoenix’s character.
-I personably enjoyed seeing these two work together as the story built up.
+The 13-year-old victim (actress Ekaterina Samsonov) also acts incredibly, providing perfect screen chemistry with Joaquin Phoenix’s character.
+I personally enjoyed seeing these two work together as the story built up.